With the release of macOS 10.15 Catalina, you’re probably wondering if your Adobe software will work in this macOS

 Here’s the short version: Many companies are cautioning users to delay the upgrade to macOS 10.15 Catalina.
-If you decide to go ahead, you’ll want to run the most current version of Creative Cloud applications on macOS 10.15 Catalina.
+If you decide to go ahead, you’ll want to run the most current version of Creative Cloud applications on the new system.
 Because of changes and tighter requirements by both Apple and Adobe, a much smaller number of old applications are going to run in macOS 10.15 Catalina than in past upgrades.
-If you can’t or don’t want to upgrade your applications to current versions, you should delay upgrading to macOS 10.15 Catalina.
+If you can’t or don’t want to upgrade your applications to current versions, you should delay upgrading to Catalina.

 With every macOS upgrade, full information about compatibility is typically not available on the day the new system is released or even shortly after.
 More information emerges over time, as Apple, Adobe, and other software developers test with the final public release and produce updates with fixes.
 I’ll update this article as new information comes out.

 What’s covered in this article

 I focus on information that’s direct from Adobe, and on verified reports.
 To make the best use of your time and mine, I don’t repeat rumors and random anecdotes.
 But I may mention my own experiences.

 Here are the major sections of this article relating to Adobe applications and Catalina: